johnbillion/user-switching/readme.md

 ## Description ##

 This plugin allows you to quickly swap between user accounts in WordPress at the click of a button.
 You'll be instantly logged out and logged in as your desired user.
-This is handy for test environments where you regularly log out and in between different accounts, or for adminstrators of sites who need to switch between multiple accounts.
+This is handy for test environments where you regularly log out and in between different accounts, or for site adminstrators who need to switch between multiple accounts.

 ### Features ###